rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

   looks in the crate root file (usually *src/lib.rs* for a library crate or *src/main.rs* for a binary crate).
-- **Declaring modules**: In the crate root file, you can declare a new module named, say, "garden", with `mod garden;`.
+- **Declaring modules**: In the crate root file, you can declare a new module named, say, “garden”, with `mod garden;`.
 The compiler will look for the code inside the module in these places:
   - Inline, directly following `mod garden`, within curly brackets instead of the semicolon
   - In the file *src/garden.rs*
   - In the file *src/garden/mod.rs*
-- **Declaring submodules**: In any file other than the crate root that's being compiled as part of the crate (for example, *src/garden.rs*), you can declare submodules (for example, `mod vegetables;`).
+- **Declaring submodules**: In any file other than the crate root that’s being compiled as part of the crate (for example, *src/garden.rs*), you can declare submodules (for example, `mod vegetables;`).
 The compiler will look for the code inside submodules in these places within a directory named for the